shubhamgupta0830/td_user_guide/guide_ref/source/guide/overview.rst

 Overview
 ==============================================================

-Tabsdata is pub-sub for tables platform, to enable data integration.
+Tabsdata is data integration platform that enables pub-sub for tables.

 Tabsdata allows data producers to publish their datasets, and data consumers to discover these datasets and externalize them to their systems